TiagooGomess/PLOG_PROJ1_2021/README.md

 **Rules:**

 - The game is made for 2 players (Black and White players)
-- The board size is 6x6 or 9x9
+- The board size is **6x6** or **9x9**
-- There are 9 Black Pyramids, 9 White and 18 Green for 6x6 or 20,20,41 for 9x9
+- There are **9 Black Pyramids, 9 White and 18 Green for the 6x6 board** or **20 Black,20 White and 41 Green for the 9x9 one**
-- Randomly place all the pyramids in the board (1 per cell)
+- The pyramids are randomly placed in the board (1 per cell)
 - Each player has an allocated colour (Black or White), while green is neutral
 - Black always starts and players alternate turns during the game until both players pass in succession
 - On your turn you **must** make one capture if possible, otherwise you **pass** the turn
 - Stacks capture other stacks that are on the same row or column and with no other stacks in between them; stacks cannot be split
-- You can capture stacks of any colour (even your own)
+- The player can capture stacks of any colour (even his own pieces)
 - The game ends when both players pass in succession and wins the player with the most green pyramids captured (being part of stacks they control)
-- In case of a tie, the player with the highest stack wins, if the tie persists, play again
+- In case of a tie, the player with the highest stack wins, if the tie persists, the players need to play again

 [**Rule Book**](https://nestorgames.com/rulebooks/GREENGREENERGREENEST_EN.pdf)